This Retinol Cream Is Active & Gentle, Thanks To CBD

 “By blending Retinol and 1000mg of CBD and CBG together, we've made a product that helps to alleviate ‘Retinol sensitivity’ without sacrificing any of the powerful benefits of either ingredient,” Georgeson says.
 Scientists back Georgeson's claims.
 According to a study published in Aesthetic Surgery Journal Open Forum in January, scientists concluded that CBD acts to reduce oxidative stress and inflammation, mitigating irritation from Retinol and improving the skin’s appearance.

 But how is the product really?
 Sacred Sleep Overnight Repair is a luxurious night cream that can stand up to any of your favorite fancy moisturizers, but also delivers results like your trusty dermatologist-recommended actives.
 It has a beautiful creamy texture that absorbs quickly and immediately makes your skin feel hydrated.
 There is a subtle floral scent to it that smells fresh and calming, but isn't overpowering.
 I have been using the product over the past month, two to three nights a week (per Georgeson's recommendation) and have noticed my skin's texture and appearance is smoother and brighter and as advertised, I haven't had any real signs of irritation.
 There was slight peeling during the first week, but no redness or breakouts to report.
 Simply put, Sacred Sleep works.
 Will we be seeing the next wave of CBD/CBG and Retinol-packed skin-care formulas coming our way?
-If s this product’s results are any indication, I think yes.
+If this product’s results are any indication, I think yes.
 May the Retinol weary rejoice.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.